vitakili/payload-plugins/CONTRIBUTING.md

 - `packages/` - Individual plugin packages
 - `.github/workflows/` - CI/CD workflows
 - Root config files - Shared configuration for all packages

 ## 🔌 Creating a New Plugin

+> Note: The `packages/dev` package is intended solely for local development and integration testing.
+It relies on local environment variables (e.g. `PAYLOAD_SECRET`) and is **excluded from CI test runs**.
+If you need to run its tests, run them locally with the appropriate `.env` setup.

+## 🔌 Creating a New Plugin